February 2014 Posts from the Internet Marketing Blog

 And here’s Matt Cutts’ response (emphases mine):We don't have a version like that that is exposed to the public, but we have run e... > Read more

 We consistently hear from our clients and prospects that PPC landing pages are a struggle.
 There’s so much at stake on the landing page – that’s where your visitor either converts or doesn’t.
 But you don’t get much help from Google when it comes to landing page optimization.
 A poor landing page experience affects your Quality Scores as well as your ROI, but it’s tricky to actually figure out what the problem with your page is in AdWords alone.

-Given this common pain point, I’m excited to announce the release of WordStream’s brand new landing page tool, the AdWords Landing Page Grader.
+Given this common pain point, I’m excited to announce the release of WordStream’s brand new free landing page tool, the AdWords Landing Page Grader.
 This tool, now in beta, is the newest addition to the family of free tools WordStream offers small businesses to help them assess and improve PPC performance.
-And today, I’d like to tell you ... > Read more
+And today, I’d like to tell... > Read more

 Folks, we have a winner.
 The results are in from our Grade and Get Paid contest, and the big winner is GetOutfitted, a small startup based in Colorado.
 If you missed the announcements surrounding the contest, here’s how it worked:We invited marketers and businesses owners to use the AdWords Performance Grader twice – once to get an initial report on their AdWords account performance, and then again after 30 days, to show much they could improve.